Netcracker/KubeMarine/documentation/Installation.md

     <td>rewrite [continue|stop]</td>
     <td>dict</td>
     <td>Not provided</td>
     <td>The rewrite could be used for rewriting different parts of DNS questions and answers.
 By default, it is not used, but it is required to use rewrite plugin in DR schema.
-It is possible to use `rewrite continue` or `rewrite stop` to define the `rewrite` plugin behaviour in case of multiple rules.
+It is possible to use `rewrite continue` or `rewrite stop` to define the `rewrite` plugin behavior in case of multiple rules.
 Refer to the [official documentation](https://coredns.io/plugins/rewrite/) for more details. </td>
   </tr>
   <tr>
     <td>hosts</td>